Atharvkote/TY-Labs/WTL-Practicals/02-Assignment/Readme.md

-# ToDo List Web App – Homepage and Task Grid UI
+# ToDo List Web App

 This project presents a complete task management experience with a stylized homepage and an interactive task listing interface.
 It integrates modern HTML, CSS, and JavaScript practices, featuring a vibrant swag-inspired design, localStorage-based persistence, and responsive layouts using Flexbox and dynamic CSS techniques.